Compliance and Integrity

 - the restriction and in-depth reviews of non-residents without economic or logical bases for the entry into the business relationship,

-- prohibited operations with the countries and regimes defined as high-risk by the international banking standards (including Iran, South Korea, Sudan, and South Sudan, Myanmar, Afghanistan, Cuba, Crimea),
+- prohibited operations with the countries and regimes defined as high-risk by the international banking standards (including Iran, North Korea, Sudan, and South Sudan, Myanmar, Afghanistan, Cuba, Crimea and Siria),

 NLB has set up a special committee for the prevention of money laundering which regularly investigates suspicious cases and adopts decisions on the termination of business cooperation where risks exist for money laundering and terrorist financing.